tremor-rs/tremor-rfcs/text/0010-modularity.md

 `emit` or `drop` keywords are also not allowed in functions.

-Recursion, specifically tail recursion, is supported in functions but a maximum recursion depth (of currently 1024) is imposed.
+Recursion, specifically tail recursion, is supported in functions but a maximum recursion depth (of currently 1024 by default) is imposed.
+The limit can be changed in tremor-server using the `--recursion-limit LIMIT` argument.
 As tremor is primarily an event processing engine there are no facilities for user defined logic to loop or recurse infinitely.
 Recursion is indicated by the `recur` expression that gets passed data from the current iteration as arguments for the following invocation.
 Functions may access constants but cannot access external mutable state.